Back To Top

 What's the best filling for pillows for neck pain?

 The most popular pillows for neck pain are usually filled with memory foam (standard and memory), latex, buckwheat, or feathers.
 These materials offer the best balance of support and pressure relief.
-However, Dr Middleton comments that one of the most popular fillings, memory foam, won't be right for everybody.
+However, Dr Middleton says one of the most popular fillings is memory foam, which won't be right for everyone.

 "I find that some of my patients dislike the hard feeling of memory foam and, if you get warm at night, memory foam in a pillow can make this worse.
-I like a supportive-but-light foam for my patients to give them both support and comfort," she told us.
+I like a supportive-but-light foam for my patients to give them both support and comfort," she says.

-However, Dr Vossen urges memory foam still a good choice when it comes to combating neck pain.
-"Memory foam can be too firm and 'unforgiving' for some people, but it comes in different densities so don't be afraid to 'try' pillows just as you would a mattress.
+However, memory foam is still a good choice for combating neck pain.
+"Memory foam can be too firm and 'unforgiving' for some people, but it comes in different densities, so don't be afraid to 'try' pillows just as you would a mattress," says Dr Stefaan Vossen, a chiropractor at Core Clinics.

-"Non-memory foam which still has enough density to offer support is probably best for most neck pain sufferers because it moulds to your face, head and neck but still offers good support."
+"Non-memory foam which still has enough density to offer support is probably best for most neck pain sufferers because it moulds to your face, head and neck but still offers good support," he notes.

 How can you prevent neck pain in future?

 While investing in one of the best pillows for neck pain is a great start, there are other measures you can take to prevent neck pain in the future.
-"In terms of preventing neck pain, your best bet is to actually strengthen your neck - lots of people who have neck pain typically think they have to stretch, but really you need to strengthen," Joshi told us.
+"Address the underlying issue first of all," says Allardyce.